fruit-testbed/p2p-update/README.md

 ## Managing new torrent files

 **agent.py** is a management script to automate the process of torrenting and applying new update files for each node within the swarm.
 To run this script, use:
-`$sudo python agent.py`
+`$sudo python agent.py [FILE]`

-Currently **agent.py** writes the received data to a torrent file in the required transmission directory, then adds this new torrent file to the transmission daemon.
-It will eventually be linked to Serf to actively listen for update events, check the version of the new torrent, and apply updates once the full files have finished downloading.
+Currently **agent.py** writes the received data to a torrent file based on the torrent file's creation date in the required transmission directory, then adds this new torrent file to the transmission daemon if it's the latest version.
+This version checking system works well for detecting outdated `.torrent` files which have been submitted to the agent, but it does not catch base files which have been submitted (eg. `update.pp`) due to the script automatically creating a torrent file when it detects a non-torrent file as an argument - these will automatically register as the newest update available.

+This script will eventually be linked to Serf to actively listen for update events and apply updates once the full files have finished downloading.
+Improvements also should be made to the version checking system.

-**_NOTE_**: lines 36 and 38 contain calls to `os.system` which require the user to enter the username and password information for their transmission client(s).
+**_NOTE_**: lines 72 and 75 contain calls to `os.system` which require the user to enter the username and password information for their transmission client(s).